AndileThabethe/multi-modal-image-retrieval/README.md

 - Run the run.py file to run the application

 ### How to Run Tests
 - Currently the system does not have unit/integration or regression tests.
-Manual tests done can be see in the modelselection.ipynb file.
+Manual tests done can be seen in the modelselection.ipynb file.

 ### Assumptions Made
 - The data is complete and are images.